ivelasq/pipedream/blog/bookdown-manuscript/index.md

 By right-clicking any part of a web page (including an existing bookdown) in Chrome, you can then click "Inspect Element" to see its HTML file and the hierarchy of the thing you just right-clicked on.
 Then, by clicking the arrow on the top left of your Inspector pane, you can click on anything to see its HTML file.

-This, and a combination of snooping on Github, allowed us to find ways to customize our bookdown.
+This, and a combination of snooping on GitHub, allowed us to find ways to customize our bookdown.
 [Here](https://github.com/data-edu/data-science-in-education/blob/master/css/style.css) is where ours is located and where you can see what is referenced and changed with CSS.
 For example, this bit of code is saying for the book left-hand pane, when hovering, make the color white and the text `#ffbc49`.

 ```
 .book .book-summary ul.summary li a:hover {